rswinkle/c_utils/README.md

 A good comparison is the split functions of the 2 libraries.
 The c_utils version returns an array of c_arrays which point into the original string you're splitting.
 In other words, they aren't allocated, they aren't NULL terminated (though it'd be easy to NULL terminate) and you can't resize them.
-The rsw_cstr version returns an array of af cstrs which you can immediately manipulate individually, erasing, extending, printing, whatever.
+The rsw_cstr version returns an array of of cstrs which you can immediately manipulate individually, erasing, extending, printing, whatever.
 Both methods are shown in main.c.

 Usage
 =====